 The European Travel Information and Authorization System (ETIAS) is a new requirement for visa-exempt travellers visiting the Schengen Area.
 Designed to enhance border security and streamline entry processes, ETIAS is part of Europe’s ongoing efforts to strengthen safety measures.
-With its official launch just around the corner, ETIAS is set to transform how travellers prepare for trips to Europe.

 Here’s what we will be covering: